DerFluep/game_of_life/README.md

 To start the simulation, simply press Space.
 You can navigate using the "H J K L" keys.
 Zooming is done with "-" and "=".
+Clicking on a field toggles it.

 ## TODO

+- [x] draw on window with the mouse
-- [ ] load image files for field creation
+- [ ] load presets
-- [ ] draw on window for field creation
+- [ ] save presets